dfrancati/dfrancati.github.io/_pages/csap.md

 <!-- The name of the Google Classroom is [**Computer Systems and Programming**](https://classroom.google.com/c/MjM0ODAxNDE1NTRa?cjc=bamtbmxb)  -->

-Students are invited to send me an email including their **name, surname, student ID (matricola), and email** address in order to be added to the group.
+Students are invited to send me an email including their **name, surname, student ID (matricola), and institutional email** address in order to be added to the group.
 The group will be used for last-minute communications and for sharing course materials such as code and slides.
 Students should use their institutional email address (**lastname.studentID@studenti.uniroma1.it**) to get added to the group.